-In contrast, the third form of contract, the full-line forcing (FLF) contract or output program, requires the rental store to purchase all titles released by the distributor during the period of the agreement (typically 12 months) and to take them all under the same contract type.
-In many other respects FLF contracts resemble RS contracts.
-For each title retail gasoline market.
-At the consumer level, Chu, Leslie and Sorensen (2007) uses data on theatre tickets to examine the profitability of simple alternative pricing strategies to mixed bundling, and shows that these alternatives can yield profits that are very close to those of mixed bundling.
-There is also a small literature that uses reduced-form analyses to investigate the pro- and anti-competitive effects of slotting allowances, which are paid by manufacturers to supermarkets in order to reserve shelf space for their products (e.g., Marx and Shaffer (2004)).
+In contrast, the third form of contract, the full-line forcing (FLF) contract or output program, requires the rental store to purchase all titles released by the distributor during the period of the agreement (typically 12 months) and to take them all under the same contract type.5 In many other respects FLF contracts resemble RS contracts.
+For each title taken on full-line forcing terms, the distributor receives an upfront payment per tape and a share of the revenues, both of which are usually lower than under RS contracts.
+The quantity taken by the retailer is again restricted to be within a range, where the lower bound (on average eleven tapes per title) is again frequently binding.
+All titles offered on FLF terms are also available through LP and RS.